 - Student meets academic course requirements by earning passing grades in all core courses (English, math, science, social studies) in all quarters in the 2021-22 school year.

 - Student exhibits adequate attendance by having 18 or fewer daily absences in the (excused or unexcused) in the 2021-22 school year.
-Click here to apply for the 2022-2023 academic year.
 Students interested in enrolling in CVA courses should complete the application during the 2022-23 scheduling window (January-February 2022).
+The deadline to submit CVA course requests is March 1, 2022.
 Space is limited and course availability is determined by enrollment so the earlier students submit their course requests the greater chance they have to secure a seat.
-The deadline to submit CVA course requests is March 1, 2022.
-Students who wish to enroll in a CVA course after the 2022-23 scheduling window may do so if seats are available.
-Students should complete the application and contact their school counselor for more information.
 Chesapeake Virtual Academy students make a one year commitment to the program when they enroll.
 Students have until June 1, 2022 to change their mind and withdraw from the program.

 - Access to a computer (personal or school Chromebook) and internet connection (personal, public, or CPS hotspot).

 - Please note: a mobile device (phone or tablet) is not sufficient.

 - CPS will provide tech support for CPS issued hardware only.

 - Students should possess basic computer skills and be comfortable using the Internet for independent learning activities, email, G-Suite applications, and the Schoology learning management system.